SophiaAzaraev/CS240_GroupProject/README.md

 	}

 ### _Dictionary attack password cracker_
 The `dictionaryAttack()` method is simple.
-It loops through each line in the dictionary vector, and if the password matches dictionary.at(i), it returns.
-If the password goes through the entire vector without a match, the function returns false.
+It looped through each line in the dictionary vector, and if the password matches dictionary.at(i), it returned.
+If the password goes through the entire vector without a match, the function returned false.

 	bool dictionaryAttack(std::vector<std::string>& dict, std::string& password){
 		for(int i = 0; i < dict.size(); i++){